pbozeman/artix-unplugged/docs/power.md

 ## Multi Rail Options

-The power system needs to support 5 digital rails, plus one analog rail.
+The power system needs to support up to 5 digital rails, plus one analog rail.
 And this assumes that a 5V is not going to be passed along to daughter cards.
 If there is also going to be a 5V rail, then there actually 6 rails + 1 analog.

 There are no good options for a single chip to do this, i.e. the best option that is stocked at JLCPCB at the time this is written is ADP5052ACPZ-R7, which